No momento, esta página não está disponível em português

 As well as the steps above, make sure you have the following in place for your Customer Area accounts:

-• Don't give users more permissions than they need to perform their tasks.
+• Do not give users more permissions than they need to perform their tasks.

 • When creating a user, define trusted IP addresses from which the user can log in.